Diplomatic School of Spain: Master course

 Its main mission is training new Spanish diplomats as civil servants.
 It also focuses on the training of officials serving abroad and those aspiring to a career in international civil service, among other functions.
 The Master's degree course in international relations is offered in collaboration with the mainstream Spanish universities, among them the Complutense University of Madrid.
 Previously the master's degree was titled Curso de Estudios Internacionales, or Course of International Studies, which brings together both Spanish and foreign students in the fields of diplomacy, and imparts a general education focused on international law and international relations.

 Admission to the master's degree programme is based on a competitive exam which assesses the candidates knowledge of international relations.
 There is no fixed syllabus for this exam, rather the questions are based on international affairs at the date of the exam.

 Courses

-The Diplomatic School of Spain offersthe following courses, apart from the selective course for civil servants in diplomatic career:
+The Diplomatic School of Spain offers the following courses, apart from the selective course for civil servants in diplomatic career: